RahulModak74/QUANTUM_GRAVITY_WITH_MW/README.md

 # QUANTUM_GRAVITY_WITH_MW
+(    “The M‑W framework provides a physics‑informed Bayesian VAE that learns a fast, accurate surrogate for any system described by a Lagrangian.
+Once trained on existing solutions (from analytic models or legacy numerical solvers), it can generate new predictions – such as gravitational waveforms or battery degradation trajectories – up to a million times faster than traditional PDE solvers.
+This enables real‑time simulation, massive parameter sweeps, and Monte Carlo uncertainty quantification that were previously impossible.”)
 ## A  theory for Quantum Gravity with working bayesian simulation

 **Computational constructivism demonstrates GR+QM coexistence with 3.3% Einstein residual**